 The limits of job crafting

 Job crafting is not without occasional downfalls.
 Taking on too many new tasks can lead to overwork if you’re not careful.
 On the other hand, removing too many tasks might lead to lower performance.

-Letting go of limiting constraints
+Letting go of limiting constraints with ojb crafting

-It’s easy to think that career fulfillment is all about finding the perfect fit.
+It’s easy to think that career fulfillment is about finding the perfect fit.
 The truth is, however, we have the power to craft a perfect fit using our current job descriptions and tasks as the starting point.
-Crafting your job is, in a sense, what engagement is all about: challenging yourself to do more, enjoying your coworkers, and pushing yourself to the limit of what you’re capable of.
+Crafting your job is, in a sense, what engagement is all about: challenging yourself to do more, enjoying time spent with your coworkers, and pushing yourself to the limit of what you’re capable of.

 Research has shown that people who strongly follow an “inner voice” that guides them in the directions that are “right and satisfying” for themselves are more likely to have high self-esteem, experience vitality in their life, and obtain higher rates of subjective and psychological well-being.

 So why not follow that inner voice for yourself?
 After all, the number of ways one can carry out the responsibilities of a role is limitless.
 So why limit yourself?
+Try job crafting.

 Join us on our mission to build a better world of work

 See open roles